 Popular works from Collins include Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment, Black Sexual Politics: African Americans, Gender, and the New Racism, From Black Power to Hip Hop: Racism, Nationalism, and Feminism, On Intellectual Activism, and more recently, Intersectionality as Critical Social Theory.

 For her work, Collins has received numerous awards and honors, including the Jessie Bernard Award of the ASA, the Distinguished Publication Award from the ASA, and the C. Wright Mills Award of the Society for the Study of Social Problems, as well as a handful of honorary doctorates.

 Patricia Hill Collins is an American academic specializing in race, class, and gender.
 She is a distinguished university professor of sociology emerita at the University of Maryland, College Park.
 She is also the former head of the Department of African-American Studies at the University of Cincinnati, and a past president of the American Sociological Association .
 Collins was the 100th president of the ASA and the first African-American woman to hold this position.

 This paper list is powered by the following services:

 Patricia Hill Collins is affiliated with the following schools:

 Patricia Hill Collins is most known for their academic work in the field of sociology.
-They are also known for their academic work in the fields of and philosophy.
+They are also known for their academic work in the fields of

 Patricia Hill Collins has made the following academic contributions: